What is database encryption?

 With these selection criteria in mind, we derived a list of cost-effective database encryption systems that don’t slow down data access processes.

-IBM Guardium Data Encryption is the answer to businesses that are looking for a database encryption solution that comes from a globally-established technology brand.
+IBM Security Guardium Data Protection is the answer to businesses that are looking for a database encryption solution that comes from a globally-established technology brand.

 - Uses TDE